-- The property applied for is unsuitable to the applicant's needs, for example by way of adaptations, or services, or size. - The applicant does not meet eligibility criteria for specific properties to ensure that we meet our obligations under section 106 of the Town and Country Planning Act 1990, covenants or other legal restrictions - The applicant is a person from abroad prescribed as ineligible by the Secretary of State - Where the letting would conflict with Onward Homes' charitable objects.
+- The property applied for is unsuitable to the applicant's needs, for example by way of adaptations, or services, or size. - The applicant does not meet eligibility criteria for specific properties to ensure that we meet our obligations under section 106 of the Town and Country Planning Act 1990, covenants or other legal restrictions. - The applicant is a person from abroad prescribed as ineligible by the Secretary of State - Where the letting would conflict with Onward Homes' charitable objectives.

-3.7 Lettings to Onward Homes' Employees
+10. Lettings to Onward Homes' Employees

-The details of lettings to Onward Homes' employees are set out in Appendix 1.
+10.1 The details of lettings to Onward Homes' employees are set out in Appendix 1.

-3.8 Exceptional Circumstances
+11. Exceptional Circumstances

-There may be exceptional circumstances where it is appropriate to let a property outside of this policy.
+11.1 There may be exceptional circumstances where it is appropriate to let a property outside of this policy.
 This will be at the discretion of the Neighbourhood Delivery Manager and will always be subject to the need to ensure all lettings are in accordance with Onward Homes' charitable status.

-3.9 Review of Decision
+12. Review of Decision

-If a customer feels that they have not been treated fairly and in line with this policy then the complaints procedure should be followed.
+- 12.1 If a customer wishes to appeal against their banding criteria they need to appeal to the Local Authority managing the CBL. - 12.2 If a customer feels that they have not been treated fairly and in line with this policy, then the Customer Resolutions Policy should be followed.

-4. Responsibility and monitoring
+13. Responsibility and monitoring

-The Regional Director (Tenancy Management) will be responsible for ensuring the policy is complied with.
+13.1 The Director of Housing & Specialists Living will be responsible for ensuring the policy is complied with.